Officers of The Elizabeth Taylor AIDS Foundation

 The Los Angeles County Office of AIDS Programs and Policy recruited Lela to implement a capacity building program for community-based HIV/AIDS agencies.
 Over 90 agencies were empowered with knowledge and training in non-profit financial skills, development, agency management and compliance to contract and government regulations.

 Lela is delighted to be part of The Elizabeth Taylor AIDS Foundation team.
-As Grants Director, managing the grant application and funding process, she is committed to furthering Miss Taylor’s legacy to prevent, advocate and provide services to those affected and infected with HIV/AIDS.
+As Grants Consultant, managing the grant application and funding process, she is committed to furthering Miss Taylor’s legacy to prevent, advocate and provide services to those affected and infected with HIV/AIDS.